Modeling Species Distributions in Continental Water Bodies

 object, we will clean our occurrences data by applying a group of

-functions from the package CoordinateCleaner
+functions from the package CoordinateCleaner.
+In this

 function, we also provide a way to check for environmental duplicates,